 What Materials Are Needed to Fill Out the Form?

-You and your parents will need your most recent federal tax returns and W-2 forms, plus your current bank account and investment statements.
+You and your parents will need prior-prior federal tax returns and W-2 forms, plus current balance of checking, savings and investment statements.
 View ICAN's FAFSA Checklist (PDF) for a detailed list.

 Is Help With the Form Available?

 You can fill the forms out and file them yourself.
 But if you find that you do need help, contact contact ICAN for assistance.